junit-pioneer/convert-junit4-to-junit5/README.md

-This is a project @boyarsky wrote to [facilitate migrating a good number of tests to JUnit 5 syntax](https://www.selikoff.net/?p=7915&preview=true).
+This is a project @boyarsky wrote to [facilitate convert a good number of tests to JUnit 5 syntax](https://www.selikoff.net/?p=7915&preview=true).
 It was since donated to junit-pioneer.

-Note that IntelliJ has functionality to migrate from JUnit 4 to 5.
+Note that IntelliJ has functionality to convert from JUnit 4 to 5.
 Consider trying that before this program.
 (This program was originally written in September 2016 when no IDEs had the functionality).

 # Pre-reqs
 Before starting out, the program assumes you have:
 * Updated your Maven POM/Groovy build file/whatever to reference the new JUnit 5 jars
-* Migrated off JUnit 3.8.
+* Conversion off JUnit 3.8.
 This program assumes you are on JUnit 4.
 JUnit 3.8 code will continue to work in JUnit 5. (as will JUnit 4 code.)
-But the goal of this program is to migrate JUnit 4 syntax to JUnit 5 syntax.
+But the goal of this program is to convert JUnit 4 syntax to JUnit 5 syntax.

 # Running the program
 Pass the absolute path of the directory containing your tests (ex /my/dir/src/test/java) when running class jb.Updater.
 The program outputs the name of each file as it goes through them.
 It runs quickly.
 Under a few seconds for two thousand files.
 Then make manual edits at end (or rollback those test classes and deal with them later).
-In particular the following will not compile after running the program and require manually migration.
+In particular the following will not compile after running the program and require manual conversion.
 1. Parameterized tests
-1. Tests that use expected parameter
-1. Tests that use timeout parameter
+1. Runners
+1. Rules
+1. Categories (there is only basic support for categories)

 This program is also available as a shaded jar.
 To run: java -jar convert-junit4-to-to-junit5-0.0.1.jar /my/dir/src/test/java